Polysaccharide/2020CourseCL/README.md

-# 2020 Computational Linguistics Project: She is Petite . . .
+# 2020 CL Project: She is Petite . . .
 He is Lanky?Gender Stereotypes in Adjective Embeddings: Debias and Evaluation

 The projecy was completed by Tianai Dong, Allison Keith and Anna Tramarin